-Peru uses the Sol and has an exchange rate of approximately 3 Soles to \$1 USD (April 2020).
+Peru uses the Sol, which has an exchange rate of approximately 3 Soles to \$1 USD (July 2020).
 This exchange can be made at the airport, or the project coordinator can also exchange money for you at a flat rate in increments of \$10.
-Many countries offer better exchange rates for larger bills (\$50's and 100's), so if you bring small bills you might get a different exchange rate.
+Many countries offer better exchange rates for larger bills (\$50s and 100s), so if you bring small bills you might get a different exchange rate.
 Any cash you bring should be in new, unmarked, and untorn bills.